jayliao07/final-project/README.md

 ## Extra Credit Feature

  - Support the ability to search for resources by name.
-(This is similar to tag search)
+(Similar to tag search)
+ - Support a requirement where a user can only have one reservation at a time.

 ##Note